PD&E Study & 2017 Design Change Re-evaluation

 Subsequent to FHWA approval of the Type II CE, a Design Change Re-evaluation was undertaken in 2017 to evaluate re-purposing the approved express lane configuration within Segment C from south of Dr. Martin Luther King, Jr. Street North to 1.0 mile south of the Howard Frankland Bridge.
 The re-purposing of one of the two approved express lanes was needed to accommodate three general use lanes, one auxiliary lane, and one express lane in each direction.
 This re-evaluation was approved by FDOT Office of Environmental Management (OEM) on April 26, 2017.
 The acceptance of the Type II CE and the 2017 Re-evaluation constituted approval for the Design-Build construction that is currently underway as part of the I-275 Design Build Project (424501-2-52-01) within Segment C from south of Gandy Boulevard to north of 4th Street North, which is part of the Gateway Expressway Design Build Project (433880-1-52-01).

-The current Design Change Re-evaluation (WPI No. 424501-1) is evaluating the impacts of further changes to the approved PD&E. The current re-evaluation is evaluating the addition of two express lanes on I-275 in Segment B from north of I-375 to south of Gandy Boulevard and the addition of a second express lane in Segment C from Gandy Boulevard to north of 4th Street North.
-These proposed improvements would tie-in with planned improvements to the Howard Frankland Bridge.
+The current Design Change and Right-of-Way Re-evaluation evaluated the impacts of further changes to the previously approved PD&E studies.
+The current re-evaluation evaluated the addition of two express lanes on I-275 in Segment B from north of I-375 to south of Gandy Boulevard and the addition of a second express lane in Segment C from south of Gandy Boulevard to north of 4th Street North.
+These proposed improvements would tie-in with improvements to the Howard Frankland Bridge currently under construction.

-The current re-evaluation also analyzes replacing the I-275 ramp bridges on 4th Street North over Big Island Gap, providing trail connections from the Howard Frankland Bridge to 4th Street North and Ulmerton Road, and ramp connection modifications at the Gandy Boulevard and Gateway Expressway interchange areas.
+The current re-evaluation also analyzed replacing the I-275 ramp bridges on 4th Street North over Big Island Gap, providing trail connections from the Howard Frankland Bridge to 4th Street North and Ulmerton Road, and ramp connection modifications at the Gandy Boulevard interchange.
 To meet drainage and stormwater requirements, pond sites will be needed to accommodate new impervious surface due to widening to accommodate express lanes.
-Several of these new pond site locations may be outside of the existing right of way.
+Several of these new pond site locations will be outside of the existing right-of-way.
+FDOT is conducting an Environmental Look Around (ELA) to identify opportunities to reduce or eliminate right-of-way required for pond sites as identified through the Re-evaluation.
+The ELA is ongoing and will be completed during the design phase.

-To best describe the types of improvements proposed, the study corridor is divided into three segments.
-The current re-evaluation is considering typical section design changes for Segments B and C. No changes are proposed for Segment A (south of 54th Avenue South to I-375).
+To best describe the planned improvements, the study corridor is divided into three segments.
+The typical section for Segments B and C changed as noted below.
+No changes are proposed for Segment A (south of 54th Avenue South to I-375).